ayoubgdah/pointerest/README.md

 		<span class="point" data-x="850" data-y="530" data-content="Hourly, daily, and monthly reporting"></span>
 	</div>
 ```
-Below are the options you can have
+Below are the options you can have:

 Attribute | Description
 --- | ---